themooserooster/getting-started-with-jekyll/README.md

 it runs programs written in a specific language (Ruby) and has a package manager called Gem that can be used to install programs written in Ruby, like Node's Npm program.
 Normally, you'd have to install Ruby yourself, but the good news is that Ruby comes pre-installed in every Cloud9 workspace.
-To install Jekyll
+To install Jekyll type this into bash:

 ```
 gem install jekyll